gill-gemini/profanitycheckapi/README.md

 # profanitycheck

 Profanity Check API helps to scan and censor txt documents for obsene words(.txt , .csv extensions).
 There is no authentication currently , so API is accessible , when you hit the end point.
 The app is currently deployed to Heroku.
+The API is built with Java and Spring framework.
+Integrations tests have been written , which test all the endpoints and the scan logic.

 * **URL**